A telephone conversation to pilot a new journey | ExBulletin

 A telephone conversation to pilot a new journey

+Later this month, the two presidents plan to virtually attend the annual Boao Forum for Asia conference together.
+In the coming weeks, we also expect a series of high-level visits between the two countries, which I believe would greatly enhance mutual political trust, broaden areas of cooperation and deepen the development of our bilateral relations.

 Second, China-Sri Lanka cooperation is based on the alignment of respective strategies.
-In their recent telephone conversation, President Gotabaya once again expressed his strong willingness to learn from the Chinese Communist Party about his experience of governance, especially how to align Sri Lanka’s “ Samaga Pilisandara game ” with “ “ targeted poverty reduction ” and the “ rural vitalization strategy ”. of China, and to align the “prospects for prosperity and splendor” with the high-quality construction of the Belt and Road initiative.
-President Xi Jinping responded positively to his Sri Lankan counterpart and agreed that China and Sri Lanka should learn from each other at the system and governance levels to overcome the challenges of the post-epidemic era.
+In their recent telephone conversation, President Gotabaya once again expressed his strong willingness to learn from the Chinese Communist Party about its experience in governance, especially how to align the “ Samaga Pilisandara game ” of the Chinese Communist Party.
+Sri Lanka with China’s ‘Targeted Poverty Reduction’ and ‘Rural Vitalization Strategy’, and align ‘Vistas of Prosperity and Splendor’ with the high-quality construction of the Belt and Road Initiative .
+President Xi Jinping responded positively to his Sri Lankan counterpart and agreed that China and Sri Lanka should learn from each other at the system and governance levels to overcome the challenges of the post-pandemic era.

 The traditional friendship between China and Sri Lanka has stood the test of time and faces many possibilities for further development.
 On behalf of the Chinese Embassy in Sri Lanka, I am willing to work with friends from all walks of life in Sri Lanka to jointly implement the important consensus reached by President Xi Jinping and President Gotabaya Rajapaksa, firmly promote our exchanges and our cooperation in various fields. , and elevate the China-Sri Lanka strategic cooperation partnership to a new level.